MiniCorp/coeus-ruby/README.md

   ENV['COEUS_API_KEY'],
   'your_event_type',
   {
-    "a": "b, # Add any metadata
+    "a": "b" # Add any metadata
   }
 )
 ```